Teaching Armenian in the Diaspora

 · The language of instruction is Western Armenian, although some instructors teach in English with translation and live interpretation provided.

-March 2019: 1st video conference with Instructors to begin preparatory assignments for the summer intensive session (readings and reflective exercises will be required before the start of the camp).
+April 2021- June 2021 : Part of the teaching will be delivered online before the camp, with preparatory assignments for the summer intensive session (readings and reflective exercises will be required before the start of the camp).

-July 12- August 7, 2019: : Intensive summer session comprised of 104 hours of classes, observation hours, foreign language course and assignments.
-Participants should expect to work intensively during this period.
+July 12- August 7, 2021: : Intensive summer session comprised of classes, observation hours, foreign language course and assignments.
+Participants should expect to work intensively and to be involoved in the camp's life during this period.

 Cost of Study